-A field study of the biology, ecology, behavior, and identification of terrestrial animals including insects, amphibians, reptiles, and mammals.
+A field study of the biology, ecology, behavior, and identification of terrestrial animals including insects, amphibians, reptiles, birds, and mammals.
 A laboratory is included and a specimen collection is required.

 Prerequisite: BIO-1054G; BIO-2064 is recommended.
-Corequisite: BIO-4040.

 BIO 4064 - Molecular Biology with Laboratory (4)